waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 ### Version number (database & area):

 Among the files created in the overpass database directory at initialisation is "osm_base_version" file, and with areas creation
 "area_version" file.
-It is customarily to use last date for included OSM data in the database as the version number with "YYYY-MM-DD" formated string.
-My "op_initial_db.sh" script second parameter is for this version number.
-This number will get replaced with each update applied to the database by my update script.
-The same version number is used for the "area_version" (created / updated from same data).
+It is customarily to use the timestamp for last included data as the version number.
+I use 'osmium fileinfo' to get the last timestamp from the input file (your region OSM data file) then use that as first version.
+Furthermore; my database update script "op_update_db.sh" uses the full timestamp from the ".state.txt" file corresponding to the Change file being applied.

 Note that the "timestamp" program in "cgi-bin" directory outputs the contents of "osm_base_version" file.
 See README-WEB.md file.